Workshop LiDAR – 16 & 17 June 2022

 09:30 Welcome and introduction

-09:45 Lecture: the role of LiDAR and Remote Sensing in 21st century archaeology (Karsten Lambers / Tuna Kalayci)
+09:45 Lecture: The role of Remote Sensing in 21st century archaeology (Karsten Lambers / Tuna Kalayci)

 10:15 Coffee break